What To Look For In Customer Success A-Players

 Gone are the days when a customer service team would work passively in a call center.
 At a great organization, customer service consists of both support and customer success, a team that proactively seeks ways to ensure its customers meet (or exceed) their goals with the product.

-Jean Walters is the head of Account Management at Greenhouse Software.
+Jean Walters is the Director of Customer Success at Greenhouse.
 Her team is growing fast - and she looks for specific attributes in candidates that would drive success at the organization.
 In this post, Jean offers 10 characteristics of great customer success hires.

 10 Traits of Great Customer Success Hires: